 - Equipment.
 Not everyone is comfortable working on a ladder or a lift.
 A painting pro has the right equipment and knows how to use it safely.
 If you are afraid of heights, call the professionals.
 Also, buying your own equipment can quickly add up when you take on your own paint job.

 A trained and reputable professional should follow best practices for all projects, no matter the size.
 They know the best brushes and rollers to use with different types of paints and surfaces.
 They also use high-quality drop cloths to protect your furnishings and home.

 Typical paint supplies include prep materials, primer, and paint applicators such as brushes, spray equipment, and rollers.
 Depending on the type of home and nature of the project, additional ladders, scaffolding, or planks could be used.

-Painting the Entire House.
+- Painting the Entire House.
 Large projects such as the entire interior or exterior of a home will require more than one person and will be very time-consuming.
 Painting the trim, door, and other components, plus interior rooms all at once is not a DIY project.
+You may also want to prioritize the order in which the rooms are painted.
 The amount of prep work and tools required alone is too much for the homeowner to do it themselves.
 A professional painter can employ additional resources to get the job done in a timely fashion, with quality results.

 Finding the right painter for your next project does require some research.
 However, if you want great local service, Walla Painting is just one call away.
 We offer interior, exterior, cabinet, and molding painting services.
 As a proud member of the Painting Contractors Association, we always follow the best practices.